rocketturtle/minecraft-datapacks/craftable_horse_tack/README.md

 # Craftable Horse Tack

-Tested in Minecraft 1.17.1
+Tested in Minecraft 1.18.1

-Last edited 06/22/2021
+Last edited 12/07/2021

 # About

-Adds crafting (and uncrafting!) recipes for saddles and the four types of horse armor.
-Find the ingredients in the recipe book!
+Adds crafting recipes for saddles and the four types of horse armor.
+New recipes are integrated into the vanilla recipe book!

+# Details

+Recipes require the following ingredients:

+ - 4 leather, 1 carpet (any color) -> 1 leather horse armor
+ - 4 iron ingot, 1 carpet (any color) -> 1 iron horse armor
+ - 4 gold ingot, 1 carpet (any color) -> 1 golden horse armor
+ - 4 diamonds, 1 carpet (any color) -> 1 diamond horse armor
+ - 3 leather, 1 iron ingot -> 1 saddle

+ The metallic horse armor and the saddle recpies will be added to the recipe book once the player finds them some other way.
+Also added are recipes to "uncraft" the leather horse armor and saddle back into leather.